javiabellan/deep-learning/readme.md

     1. Replace last layer
     2. Fine-tune new layers
     3. Fine-tune more layers (optional)
+- **Precomputation**
+  1. Freeze the layers you don’t want to modify
+  2. Calculate the activations the last layer from the frozen layers(for your entire dataset)
+  3. Save those activations to disk
+  4. Use those activations as the input of your trainable layers
 - [Batch Normalization](/posts/4-optimization/batch-normalization.md)
 - [2nd order optimization](/posts/4-optimization/2nd-order.md)